 Children’s services includes social care, education, early years and youth services.

 It does not include complaints about schools.
-Information can be found on these types of complaints in the related pages section of this page.
+Information on complaints about schools can be found on Complaints to schools.

 Sometimes we don’t get things right first time or you might feel that we could have given you a better service.

 If you are not happy with the care that you or someone else is receiving it is your right to complain.
 Please let us know as this gives us the opportunity to make changes and to try and put things right.
 We will always take your complaint seriously.

 Leeds children’s services are committed to resolving complaints with you.
 This means that the manager looking into your complaint will want to meet with you to hear what you have to say and try to resolve your concerns quickly.

 1. Talk to the staff who provide the service you are not happy with

 First of all, if you feel comfortable doing so, you should tell the people providing the service about your concerns so they have a chance to put things right.
 For example, if you have a complaint about services at a residential care home then speak to the care home manager or supervisor if you can.

 3. Complain by e-mail

 You can send us your complaint by email to email@example.com.